cghudson/e-commerce/README.md

 ## Description

 - Challenge Assignment for University of Wisconsin Extended Campus Coding Bootcamp
-- This application allows users to manage products, product categories, and product tags
+- This application provides an E-Commerce platform that allows users to manage (view, create, update, and delete) products, product categories, and product tags.

 ## Table of Contents